Fungus gnat: Soaps, fly traps, and other methods

 Other methods for controlling fungus gnats include drenching the soil annually in an insecticidal soap.
 Hydrogen peroxide can be mixed with water and used to kill fungus gnat larvae in infected soil with a mixture of one part 3% hydrogen peroxide mixed with four parts water, then applied to the soil.
 Adults can be trapped with sticky traps made of yellow card stock or heavy paper coated in an adhesive since the adults are attracted to the color yellow.

 Since the gnats are weak fliers, fan-based traps as well as other fly-killing devices may be used to help control free-flying gnats, especially indoors.
-There are a number of toxic and non-toxic methods of controlling sciarids and their larvae, including diatomaceous earth, or powdered cinnamon.
+There are a number of toxic and non-toxic methods of controlling sciarids and their larvae, including diatomaceous earth, powdered cinnamon, or by placing smells they dislike around the plant such as dryer sheets or oils like lavender and peppermint.